autodeb/autodeb/README.md

 - ``update-random-package``: find a package that needs updating to a newer upstream version and try updating it automatically.
 On success, the output is moved to the current directory.

-- ``autopkgupdate-server``: This is the server component of the system.
+- ``autodeb-server``: This is the server component of the system.
 It provides a web interface, a REST API and dput-compatible interface.

-- ``autopkgupdate-runner``: TODO.
+- ``autodeb-runner``: TODO.
 This executable is not yet available.

 ## Getting started